ssimonxia/CS225_EC_Project/README.md

 # Folder
     src: contains the main function of the A* Search Algorithm
     test: contains the test cases file
-    entry: contains a main function, which can be used to print and test algorithm or run the code
+    entry: contains a main function, which can be used to print and test algorithm or run the code.
+Also, we         used the main function to print out the runtime of the algorithm for different sizes of data.
     data: contains the test data we used
     code: contains the code used to generate the random test cases
     Document: contains development log, feedback, and proposal